 It is expected that students will take two courses per term throughout their programs.
-Since many students take one vacation term per year during their program, the normal program length is 2 years (24 months) with the expectation that students will complete in this length of time.
+Since many students take one approved quarter-off (vacation term) per year during their program, the normal program length is 2 years (24 months) with the expectation that students will complete in this length of time.
 Students are given 3 years (36 months) to complete their programs as long as they are making satisfactory academic progress.

-The program starts with two Common Core courses which are designed to acquaint all students with an understanding of management and technology as they affect business, government, and not-for-profit organizations and to place these concepts in a cross-cultural context.
+The program starts with 2 Common Core courses which are designed to acquaint all students with an understanding of management and technology as they affect business, government, and not-for-profit organizations and to place these concepts in a cross-cultural context.